Visiting Iceland – a country with “ice” right there in its name – in the middle of winter… sounds crazy right?

 Out on excursions getting something decent to eat without meat or fish was more difficult.
 The visitor centre at Geysir had a couple of vegetarian sandwiches but at the cafe in Vik where we stopped on our south coast tour, the only thing we could eat was french fries.

-Itinerary for five days in Iceland
+Our itinerary for five days in Iceland in February

 We found our five night stay in Reykjavik just right for a first taste.
 Our itinerary looked like this: